SFPC/BeginningCodersBootcamp/curriculum/raw_notes.md

 - drawing vector example is not motivated well. it's the same as before.
 - when giving homework, dont say "maybe we can bah blah". homework should be well defined, written down, and confidently stated

+- wish we had a "picture vocabulary" for memory (variables are boxes, arrays are stacks of boxes)

+- more questions for students. "turn to the person next to you and tell them what you think" or "try doing this task with the person next to you"

 ###

 - Survey